 Menopause and Headaches: How are they Connected?

-In this post, we’ll be exploring the connection between menopause and headaches.
-We’ll examine what causes them, who is most at risk, and what we can do to manage the symptoms.
+So, in this post, I’ll share what I’ve learned about the connection between menopause and headaches.
+I’ll examine what causes the symptoms, who is most at risk, and what we can do to manage the discomfort and find relief.

 What Causes Headaches During Menopause?